marmar8x/wp-notif-bell/readme.txt

 == Upgrade Notice ==

+= 0.9.9 =
+The XSS security bug fixed in this version.
+Upgrade immediately.

 = 0.9.6 =
 This version is a stable and basic version of the plugin.

 == Changelog ==

+= 0.9.9 =
+* Security: fix XSS bug in formatter and send page preview.
+* Improve debugging logs.

 = 0.9.8 =
 * Fix versions: not any changes.